martinlofgren/newsted/README.md

 free(string);
 ```

-For a detailed description of the library API, see the `newsted.h` header file.
+A complete working example is to be found in [src/test.c].
+For a detailed description of the library API, see the [src/newsted.h] header file.